MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Removes a Service Fabric cluster package from the image store.

 ### [Remove-ServiceFabricNode](Remove-ServiceFabricNode.md)
-Removes a Service Fabric node.
+Removes a Service Fabric node from the cluster.

 ### [Remove-ServiceFabricNodeConfiguration](Remove-ServiceFabricNodeConfiguration.md)
 Removes information related to a configured node.